geomodulus/robots/README.md

 One common goal of bots running on the Geomodulus platform is contributing to the various content repositories including [Corpus](/geomodulus/corpus) and [Places](/geomodulus/places).
-This can be accomplished using the Github package.
+This can be accomplished by most contributors using a bot that built with the `github` package.